Philly's flying start is for real

 Greg Wyshynski: The Philadelphia Flyers seemed to be about a year away from making a big playoff push, but they also seemed like a team that could surprise this season if their atrocious 5-on-5 offense (fourth fewest goals scored in 2016-17, at 128) and team save percentage (fifth worst in 2016-17, at .901) improved.

-Emily Kaplan: Taking a different approach here: I'm picking a team that has surprised in a bad way, but should do just fine.
+Emily Kaplan: Taking a different approach here: I'm picking a team that has surprised in a bad way but should do just fine.
 For me, that's the Edmonton Oilers.
 My Western Conference favorites have dropped to 1-4 after a 5-3 loss to the Hurricanes on Tuesday night.
-They've allowed 19 goals in a four-game losing streak and goalie Cam Talbot has been yanked twice in his last three starts, with a 5.92 goals-against average and .836 save percentage.
+They've allowed 19 goals in a four-game losing streak, and goalie Cam Talbot has been yanked twice in his past three starts, with a 5.92 goals-against average and .836 save percentage.
 The good news?
 It shouldn't get worse than this.
 It can't.
 Leon Draisaitl (concussion) could return as early as this week.
 Connor McDavid is still Connor McDavid.
 But more important is how they're constructed.
-Later this week we're unveiling a cool project at ESPN.com where I polled league insiders the best team in the league today, as well as the best team four years from now.
-Spoiler alert: the Oilers ended up on both of those lists.
+Later this week we're unveiling a cool project at ESPN.com in which I polled league insiders on the best team in the league today, as well as the best team four years from now.
+Spoiler alert: The Oilers ended up on both of those lists.
 A team built for now and the future has what it takes to overcome a crummy five-game start.

 Chris Peters: I think we all expected the Toronto Maple Leafs to be better this season, but this good, this soon?
-There have been many comparisons between this Maple Leafs group and the Chicago Blackhawks right around the time they arrived as a contender in 2008-09.
-That Chicago squad made it to the conference finals the year before, ultimately ending their 49-year Stanley Cup drought in 2010.
-If Toronto hasn't fully turned the corner this season into being a Cup contender, they're as close as you can get.
-While one should never read too much into early results, it's hard not to get sucked into this Toronto club.
-Averaging a league-best 4.67 goals per game, they probably won't score at this pace all season, but they're still going to score a bunch.
+There have been many comparisons between these Maple Leafs and the Chicago Blackhawks right around the time they arrived as contenders in 2008-09.
+That Chicago squad made it to the conference finals the year before, ultimately ending its 49-year Stanley Cup drought in 2010.
+If Toronto hasn't fully turned the corner this season into being a Cup contender, they Leafs are as close as you can get.
+While one should never read too much into early results, it's hard not to be drawn to this Toronto club.
+Averaging a league-best 4.67 goals per game, the Maple Leafs probably won't score at this pace all season, but they're still going to score a bunch.
 It has made them incredibly fun to watch.
 Auston Matthews is off to a tremendous start, but the Leafs are getting balanced scoring, too.
 Their top nine are as good as any in the league, especially with Patrick Marleau providing early contributions in his new surroundings.